lbarazza/Banana-Collector/Report.md

 ## Results
 Using Double DQN with the previously proposed hyperparameters I managed to solve the environment in a best of 1467 episodes.
 ![alt text](https://raw.githubusercontent.com/lbarazza/Banana-Collector/master/images/DDQN_e100k_batchnorm.png "DDQN_e100k_batchnorm")
+(the average reward is in dark blue, while the actual single rewards are plotted in light blue)

 ## Further Improvements
 To further improve the algorithm some modifications can be made such as prioritized experience replay with importance sampling and a dueling network architecture.
 Other improvements could be Noisy DQN,  Distributional DQN and multi-step bootstrap targets (components of the Rainbow algorithm).